RITA CHAO PASSED AWAY IN JULY 2014.

 When I posted the above news item a few readers wrote in to comment about Ms Chao.
 Writing to a few friends who had worked with her on stage, I received three replies, one each from Ronnie See of Ronnie and the Burns; Victor Koo, a blogger; Larry Lai, 60s DJ from Rediffusion and Danny Koh, pianist and leader of Danny and The Musicators.

 From Ronnie See:

-Rita Chao was popular during the 60s; she was singing duet with Sakura Teng during the Musical Express Sunday Morning Show at the then Capitol Theatre.
-The duo were better known as the a-go-go singers.
+Rita Chao was popular during the 60s; she was singing a duet with Sakura Teng during the Musical Express Sunday Morning Show at the then Capitol Theatre.
+The duo was better known as the a-go-go singers.
 Rita has a sweeter voice than her partner Sakura.

 Both of them are pretty good but Rita has a slight edge over Sakura because she sings both in English and Mandarin.
 During that time Henry, Soon Yin the Managing Director of local EMI was promoting them.